How to Prepare Business Exit Strategies

 Traditionally businesses put a focus on increasing profits to elevate their valuation; increase sales and reduce costs.
 This is a short-term strategy which does not promote growth or deliver the best return for you.

-We focus on impacting the valuation multiple (value = profit x multiple), this effectively creates assets in your business that deliver growth and enhanced profitability.
+I focus on impacting the valuation multiple (value = profit x multiple), this effectively creates assets in your business that deliver growth and enhanced profitability.
 Therefore, potential acquirers value your business from a strategic perspective rather than as a simple financial transaction.